 Minister Bussemaker praises the students of the Noorderpoort College in Groningen.

-Students of the Noorderpoort in Groningen visited Minister Jet Bussemaker of education in The Hague yesterday to tell her all about their Auxiliary project for Romania.
-It is a project, supported by project leaders Frank Broeders and Hans Buissink, where the students work intensively for three weeks in building a Homework residence in the village of Tichendael.
-The students will learn a lot, they learn to work independently, but above all they widen their horizons.
-And the village, which is experiencing great poverty, will soon have a beautiful homework residence.
-The students leave Sunday evening April 30th and return on Friday May 19th.
+Students of the Noorderpoort College in Groningen visited Minister Jet Bussemaker of Education in The Hague.
+They explained to her all about the Auxiliary project for Romania.
+It is supported by project leaders Frank Broeders and Hans Buissink.
+The students work intensively for three weeks to build an educational center in the village of Tichendael.
+The students learn new skills, to be able to work independently, but above all they have the opportunity to broaden their horizons.
+The village of Tichendael is experiencing immense poverty and now, because of this project and its success, will soon have a beautiful educational center.
+The students left Sunday evening April 30th and return on Friday May 19th.

-The minister was very impressed with the presentation and that ‘a further roll-out of this project is being carried out’.
+Minister Jet Bussemaker was very impressed with the presentation and insisted that ‘a further roll-out of this project is to be carried out’.

-It was for the fourth time in succession that a group of MBO students from the Noorderpoort in Groningen went to a poor village in the center of Romania to work on the Homework residence.
-This project, once initiated as a private initiative, was quickly embraced by a number of foundations, educational institutions and the Leonardo/Erasmus Fund.
+It was the fourth successful trip throughout the beginning of the project that a group of MBO students from the Noorderpoort in Groningen went to a poor village in the center of Romania to work on the educational center.
+This project, once proposed as a private initiative, was quickly embraced by a number of foundations, educational institutions and the Leonardo/Erasmus+ Fund.

-The goal of this project was and is twofold: provide structural assistance in this village by means of the realization of a homework residence that can eventually break a visual circle.
-Local residents are also deployed for this purpose.
-And on the other hand, 20 MBO students, including Level 1 and Level 2, receive an unforgettable work and social experience.
+The goal of this project was and is twofold: provide structural assistance in this village by means of the realization of an educational center to be built which can then eventually break the cycle of children not receiving the right to education.
+Local residents are arranged to help the project for this purpose.
+On the other hand, 20 MBO students, including Level 1 and Level 2, receive an unforgettable work and social experience.

-The students were mainly provided by the Noorderpoort during the first year.
-In the second year, several students from the Alfa College joined in.
-In 2017 there will also be 6 students from the Terra MBO from Groningen and Meppel.
+The students in the first year of building were mainly from the Noorderpoort college.
+In the second year, several students from the Alfa College joined in on this project.
+In 2017, there was also 6 students from the Terra MBO from Groningen and Meppel.

-It is expected that this Homework Residence will be completed in 2018, where both the interior and exterior are finished.
-In addition to the necessary attention and publicity of local media, various interested parties are kept informed via social media and their own blog (www.blogroemenie.com), which is still being updated.
+It is expected that this educational centre will be almost fully completed in 2019, where both the interior and exterior are finished.
+In addition to the necessary attention and publicity of local media, various interested parties are kept informed via social media and their own blog (www.blogroemenie.com), which is constantly being updated.

-The project received the ‘very good’ predicate from the Erasmus fund, and it has been proposed for and international prize.
+The project received a ‘very good’ appraisal from the Erasmus fund, and it has been nominated for an international prize.